mbezjak/rollback-on-exception/README.md

 ```

 This code will work as long as `sql.call` never fails.
 However it can fail due
-to: connection problems, row locking, duplicate record, procedure itself raises
+to: row locking, duplicate record, procedure itself raises an exception,
-an exception or as simple as *someone-renamed-my-procedure* error.
-Whatever the
+connection problems, replication or as simple as *someone-renamed-my-procedure*
-case it fails with `java.sql.SQLException`.
-That is a checked exception.
-No
+error.
+Whatever the case it fails with `java.sql.SQLException`.
+That is a
-transaction rollback will occur.
+checked exception.
+No transaction rollback will occur.

 Simple
 [google search](http://www.google.com/#q=grails+rollback+on+checked+exception)